Gradient Coupling: The Hidden Barrier to Generalization in Agentic Reinforcement Learning: Introduction

 \section{Introduction}

-Currently, with the rapid development of large language models \citep{GPT-4,gemini,qwen,deepseek_r1,instruction_following}, building an autonomous agent capable of solving real world complex and long-horizon tasks has gained significant attention given the great power of large language models \citep{agent_first,agent_smart,world_device_control_agent,CodeAgent,empathetic_agents}.
-However, current training method fails to solve complex tasks, Supervised Finetuning fails to generalize \citep{SFT_memorize_RL_generalize,RL_generalize} and the performance is unsatisfying.
-Current Reinforcement Learning methods mainly focus on single turn response \citep{GRPO,DAPO} rather than multi turn interaction especially long horizon tasks which requires lots of steps to solve.
+Currently, with the rapid development of large language models \citep{GPT-4,gemini,qwen,deepseek_r1,instruction_following}, building an autonomous agent capable of solving real world, complex and long-horizon tasks has gained significant attention given the great power of large language models \citep{agent_first,agent_smart,world_device_control_agent,CodeAgent,empathetic_agents,gui_agent}.
+However supervised fine-tuning shows unsatisfying performance and can easily cause catastrophic forgetting \citep{RL_generalize} when faced with complex agentic tasks.
+Therefore, reinforcement learning is now the most effective method to solve multi-turn interaction especially long horizon tasks which require lots of steps to solve \citep{GiGPO,agentevolver,multi_agent_rl}.

-Outcome-based reinforcement learning methods, such as GRPO \citep{GRPO,DAPO,reinforce++}, has shown promising performance in domains like mathematical reasoning.
-Yet, these methods underperform in multi-turn interactive agent tasks, often resulting in failure modes like repetitive, unproductive actions \citep{RAGEN,RLVMR}.
-The prevailing hypothesis attributes this failure to reward miscalibration: in a long trajectory, a flawed intermediate action might still lead to a successful outcome, thus being incorrectly reinforced.
-Consequently, many researchers try to address this by introducing step-level rewards to provide finer-grained feedback \citep{prime,PRM,GiGPO,RLVMR}, and eliminate the positive reward to flawed actions.

-In this work, we challenge this prevailing view.
-We reveal that outcome-based methods like GRPO are, in principle, capable of penalizing detrimental actions, as such actions should yield a negative expected advantage.
-This suggests that the persistence of flawed behaviors stems from a different, more fundamental issue.
-Furthermore, considering the squeezing effect identified by \citet{llm_learning_dynamics,GRPO_squeeze}, which explains why the probability of the chosen response does not necessarily increase in DPO, we demonstrate that this effect does not hinder overall convergence of GRPO: the probability mass on high-reward (good) actions should still increases, while bad actions gradually diminish in likelihood.

-Then a critical question arises: why do flawed behaviors—such as the echo trap observed in \citet{RAGEN} or repetitive responses documented in \citet{RLVMR}—still emerge and persist after GRPO training?
-We identify the root cause not in the reward signal, but in the high similarity inherent to agentic task data, which leads to detrimental gradient interference.
-In agent tasks, the input at step $i+1$ is often a minor modification of the input at step $i$, and the discrete action space is limited.
-This high degree of similarity between distinct training samples means that the gradient computed for one sample can improperly influence the update for another.
-For instance, a beneficial update for a correct action can inadvertently increase the probability of a similar-looking but flawed action, causing gradient coupling.

-While \citet{GRPO_squeeze} mitigates gradient coupling by downweighting penalties of specific tokens in negative samples, this approach fails in agent tasks because the targeted tokens are crucial for reasoning, so reducing their penalty harms performance by acting like a removal of the negative gradient.
-To counteract this gradient interference, the model must learn to differentiate between high-quality and flawed actions at a representational level.
-Essentially, we want the model's internal representations of a good action and a similar-looking bad action to be distinct.
-To this end, we propose a straightforward yet effective solution: training the agent to simultaneously act as a classifier.